Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Do keep track of the time change.
 Paris is one hour ahead of London.

 Do research opening times in advance.
-Especially so for museums.
+This is especially important for museums.
 The Louvre and Centre Pompidou are closed Tuesdays, while the Musée d’Orsay and Musée Rodin are closed Mondays, to start.

 Don’t leave love locks anywhere.
 They’re damaging to structures and your lock will be removed anyway.
 Just enjoy the city of love without vandalizing it in the process.